NotNexx/simple-api-router/README.md

 # Simple API Router

 ## Overview
 **Simple API Router** is a lightweight npm package that simplifies setting up Express APIs.
 It automatically detects all API routes in a defined directory and binds them to an Express app.
+Additionally, it provides an API client generator for frontend integration and automatic API documentation generation.

 ## Installation